vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ## Disconnect Call Event Callback (DiCE)

 This callback is made when the call is disconnected.
 It is a POST request to the specified calling callback URL.
-This event does not support instructions and only supports the `hangup <hangupaction>` action.
+This event does not support instructions and only supports the [hangup](doc:hangupaction) action.

 This callback is a notification.
 No response is needed.